Getting Started with Kavi Software

 A

-Typically active or inactive, although Kavi Billing and Kavi Commerce use a larger set of statuses.
-The account status indicates where the account is in its life cycle and whether the account holder currently has access to online tools.
+Kavi Billing and KaviŪ Commerce term.
+Most Kavi applications use Status to determine whether an object such as a user or company is 'active' or 'inactive'.
+Kavi Billing and KaviŪ Commerce use a larger set of statuses to indicate where the account is in its life cycle and whether the account holder currently has access to online tools.

-Term used by Kavi Billing.
+Kavi Billing term.
 The account type can be user, company, pending user or pending company.
 The account type indicates whether the billing account is for a regular user or company, or for a user or company whose membership application is still pending.

 See Also inactive.

-The activity history is a human-readable record of any changes made to the database, including the date of the change, the activity type and any activity notes.
-Most Kavi software has one or more activity histories crafted to show changes made to a specific set of data.
-For example, Kavi Members has separate activity histories for users versus companies, listing the type of changes recorded in the user activity record to user data over time, and the company activity history to company data over time.
+The activity history is a user-friendly record of changes made to an application database, including the date of the change, an Activity Type indicating the nature of the change and Activity Notes added by administrators.
+Most Kavi applications offer built-in activity histories to track changes to data managed by that application.
+For example, Kavi Members has both user and company activity histories to record changes to user and company data over time.

-Comments added by an administrator or an application for inclusion in an activity history.
-Activity notes can only be seen by administrators.
+Comments added manually by an administrator or an application for inclusion in an activity history.
+Activity Notes can only be seen by administrators.

 See Also activity history.

-Used in activity histories to indicate the nature of a change made.
-An activity type can be one of several default activity types (e.g., added, edited, email, etc.) or an activity type specific to an application or organization.
-In Kavi Members, organizations can create additional activity types as needed to record interactions with users and companies.
+Used in activity histories to indicate the nature of a change made to data in a database.
+An Activity Type can be one of several default types installed by a specific Kavi application (e.g., added, edited, email, etc.).
+In Kavi Members, organizations can create custom Activity Types to classify a certain type of event such as 'phone_conversation'.

 See Also activity history.